Tag Archives: South Africa

 So why should you care about the Confederations Cup?

-I’m glad you asked.
 1. It’s a mini-World Cup.
 Eight teams, all champions of some sort (except the host nation, South Africa).
 All looking to prove something ahead of the real World Cup next year.
-Where else are you going … Continue reading
+Where else are you going to see Spain, Italy, and Brazil playing, other than a World Cup or some sort of super-duper friendly schedule?
+Nowhere, that’s where.

-Leave a Comment
+Leave a comment

 Filed under Confederations Cup